Best guitar amps 2025: Tube-driven triumphs and peerless pedal platforms for home, studio, and stage

 What you need to know about speaker size

 On the flip side, smaller options, like an 8-inch or 10-inch speaker, will have a much more focused, tighter sound.
-If you’re looking to gig with a smaller speaker, you’ll probably need to mic up the amplifier to be heard.
-Nowadays, a 1 x 12” configuration tends to be the most popular.
-Singular 12-inch speakers strike a sweet balance, packing generous low-end and midrange frequencies and can easily be applied to multiple different genres.
+These can be useful for cutting through if you’re playing in a larger group, or as a flavor cab if you’ve got a multi-amp rig.
+Generally speaking, a 1 x 12” configuration tends to be the most popular; it strikes a sweet balance, packing generous low-end and midrange frequencies and can easily be applied to whatever genre you play.

 What tone are you looking for?

-Something else you should think about is that certain brands excel at certain sounds.
+Generally speaking, you can whittle your longlist down to a shortlist by considering the special talents of specific amp brands.
 For example, a Fender guitar amp is typically geared toward clean tones, great for players who use a lot of pedals and want to build on a good base with effects.
-With Marshall, clean tones aren’t really their forte and they’re much better at providing dirty guitar tones for hard rock playing.
+With Marshall amps, clean tones aren’t really their forte and they’re much better at providing dirty guitar tones for hard rock playing.
 If you’re really struggling, it might be wise to see what your favorite guitarists are using as a reference, as what they use might well suit your own needs.

 Buying your first guitar amp